Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Methodology

 \subsection{Maliciousness Classifier}

-Our maliciousness classifier leverages a pre-trained language model, BERT~\cite{kenton2019bert}, to classify the behavior sequence $\mathcal{S}$ of a package as either malicious or benign.
-To achieve this goal, we first transform $\mathcal{S}$ into a textual description $\mathcal{D}$ to facilitate the bi-lingual knowledge fusing as well as to ease the semantic understanding of behavior sequence.
-Then, by feeding textual descriptions of malicious and benign packages, we fine-tune the BERT model into a binary classifier that fits for our task of malicious package detection in NPM and PyPI.
+\tosemrevision{The maliciousness classifier leverages pre-trained language models to have a semantic representation of the behavior sequence from a package and then classify it as either malicious or benign.
+We adopt BERT~\cite{kenton2019bert}, RoBERTa~\cite{liu2019roberta} and the encoder in T5~\cite{raffel2020exploring} as they are widely-used.
+Specifically, we first transform $\mathcal{S}$ into a textual description $\mathcal{D}$ to facilitate the bi-lingual knowledge fusing as well as to ease the semantic understanding of behavior sequence.
+Then, by feeding textual descriptions of malicious and benign packages, we fine-tune the pre-trained language model into a binary classifier that fits for our task of malicious package detection in NPM and PyPI.}

 \textbf{Transforming Behavior Sequence into Textual Description.} We iterate each feature instance $f$ in $\mathcal{S}$, and append~the corresponding feature description (as shown in Table~\ref{tab:behavior_set}) into the textual description $\mathcal{D}$.
 When transforming the part of the behavior sequence that is generated from a method, we insert two short descriptions, namely \textit{start entry <file\_name>}~and \textit{end of entry}, to mark the beginning and end of the feature instances originating from the same method.~Consequently, we obtain a textual description for a package where the sequence of feature descriptions are concatenated through commas.
-As the BERT model is exposed to massive textual data during pre-training, it is enabled to understand the semantics of certain security-related terms (e.g., ``network'', ``URL'' and ``base64'').
-Hence, by using common words, the maliciousness classifier can benefit from the knowledge acquired by the BERT model.
+As the \tosemrevision{pre-trained language model} is exposed to massive textual data during pre-training, it is enabled to understand the semantics of certain security-related terms (e.g., ``network'', ``URL'' and ``base64'').
+Hence, by using common words, the maliciousness classifier can benefit from the knowledge acquired by \tosemrevision{the pre-trained language model}.

 \begin{exmp} Figure \ref{fig:example-behavior-text} depicts the textual description of the behavior sequence of the package in Figure~\ref{fig:example-sequence}.
 To differentiate the descriptions generated from different methods,~we~highlight them with different colors.
 The green part~corresponds to the behavior executed in the implicit ``main'' method in \texttt{superoptimizer/\_\_init\_\_.py} at import-time.
 The blue part corresponds to the behavior executed in the implicit ``main'' method in \texttt{superoptimizer/debug.py} when \texttt{debug.py} is imported, which is the textual description of the behavior sequence in Figure~\ref{fig:example1}(b). \end{exmp}